danb0b/danb0b.github.io/content/notebook/ssh/disable-password-ssh.md

 KerberosAuthentication no
 GSSAPIAuthentication no
 #UsePAM no
-X11Forwarding no
 MaxAuthTries 3
 LoginGraceTime 20
 PermitUserEnvironment no
 DebianBanner no

+# adjust the following to fit your needs and "threat profile"
+X11Forwarding yes
 AllowAgentForwarding yes
-AllowTcpForwarding no
+AllowTcpForwarding yes
-PermitTunnel no
+PermitTunnel yes

 HostKey /etc/ssh/ssh_host_ed25519_key
 HostKey /etc/ssh/ssh_host_rsa_key